ashokponkumar/cloud-monitoring/qa/cli_qa.md

 {:pre: .pre}

-# Frequent questions and answers using the IBM Cloud CLI
+# FAQ using the IBM Cloud CLI
 {: #cli_qa}

 Here are the answers to common questions about using the {{site.data.keyword.Bluemix}} CLI with the {{site.data.keyword.monitoringshort}} service.